GiacomoSorbi/8-form-elements/README.md

 The latter is populated with information typed by the user and the former gets updated when a submit button is pressed.

-You are free to collect as many information as you wish, just be sure to include at least name, surname and level; also, using different input fields (select or checkbox fields, textareas, etc) is highly recommended.
+You are free to collect as much information as you wish, just be sure to include at least name, surname and level; also, using different input fields (select or checkbox fields, textareas, etc) is highly recommended.

 ```
 const menuItems = [